Aluminum Model Toys: Details

 Though simply cast, promotional models were exquisitely detailed and proportioned, and by 1960, AMT became the main supplier of the pre-assembled model to American car companies.
 AMT worked most closely with Ford Motor Company and General Motors Corporation, but promo contracts among the model manufacturers seemed to alternate year to year.
 Shapes of the vehicles were near perfect, though in the 1950s, cellulose acetate, the plastic of choice, was prone to serious warping.
-In 1960, AMT and some other manufacturers switched to styrene (the brand name being Cycolac, which is actually ABS or alpha butadiene styrene – or rubbery styrene, more flexible and less brittle) and by 1964, all of the major model car manufacturers had changed over to the new plastic.
+In 1960, AMT and some other manufacturers switched to styrene (the brand name being Cycolac, which is actually ABS – or rubbery styrene, more flexible and less brittle) and by 1964, all of the major model car manufacturers had changed over to the new plastic.
 This solved the problem and styrene models 50 years later still maintain their form.
 1961 was a key year for the switchover.
-For example some early 1961 Mercury Monterey two door promos were done in acetate while most for that year were done in the new non-warping Cycolac.
+For example, some early 1961 Mercury Monterey two door promos were done in acetate while most for that year were done in the new non-warping Cycolac.

 Models were molded in different colors, but often painted with actual factory paints, a practice that went back to the 1930s.
 Also, as with the 1964 Pontiac Grand Prix, the roof was cast in "vinyl" black.
 Script and emblem details were intricately molded into plastic bodies, grilles and wheels.
 Hoods did not open, there was no engine detail and no interiors on most models in the 1950s.
 Thus promos without interior or engine detail were called “coaster models” as opposed to kits with more detail.
 With the development of kits, however, viewing the interior became practical and as important as exterior appearance.
 Speedometer numbers could be read on the instrument panels.
 Horn rings on the steering wheels were accurately depicted brand by brand.